-During your second and third year of residency, you have the opportunity to tailor your schedule to your career goals.
-In addition, there are some required electives including rheumatology, endocrinology, gastroenterology, general medicine consults, and a clinic block elective (Advanced Outpatient Skills).
+During your second and third year of residency, you have the opportunity to tailor your schedule to help meet your career goals.
+In addition, there are some required electives including rheumatology, endocrinology, general medicine consults, and a clinic block elective (Ambulatory Outreach and Telemedicine).

 Below we have divided the electives based on year of training and potential career interest.
 If you are not sure what type of career you are interested in pursuing- that’s okay!
 Your exposure to multiple subspecialties during your first year will help to guide you.

 In addition to the electives listed below, we allow for 2 research months to be taken during your second and third year of training.

 Ambulatory clinic block (Patient Centered Team Care): As an immersion experience in the principles of ambulatory medicine in the setting of a Patient Centered Medical Home, this rotation focuses on in-depth essential skills in ambulatory general medicine, management of chronic disease states, and learning the different team member roles (nurses, medical assistants, case managers, and pharmacists) and how a patient navigates within the Patient Centered Medical Home.

 Same Day Clinic: This is an ambulatory experience where your clinic appointments will be opened the same day to allow for increased resident exposure to acute outpatient complaints.

 Essential skills in internal medicine (ESIM): This 1-week rotation, completed early in the internship year, focuses on obtaining procedural skills in our state-of-the-art simulation center to practice on models and gain familiarity with equipment.
 You also will have POCUS training during this time.